 Frimpong’s pace has been evident since his youth career, as he came through the ranks at Manchester City.
 However, after two seasons with Scottish side Celtic, he moved to Bayer Leverkusen for an undisclosed fee.

-Their attacking and quick build up play suits the full-back and his strengths, and we wouldn’t rule him out recording a quicker speed over the coming years.
+Their attacking and quick build-up play suits the full-back and his strengths, and we wouldn’t rule him out recording a quicker speed over the coming years.

-4. Antonio Rudiger– 22.80432 MP/H
+7. Antonio Rüdiger– 22.80432 MP/H (36.7 km/h)

 Rudiger’s performances reached new heights under the stewardship of Thomas Tuchel at Chelsea, and it was during his time at Stamford Bridge that he clocked the fastest recorded time in the Premier League in 2022, according to Opta stats.

-That speed was a remarkable 36.7km, and is undeniably a trait that Real Madrid liked about the German international before bringing the defender to Spain in last summer’s transfer window.
+That speed was a remarkable 36.7 km and is undeniably a trait that Real Madrid liked about the German international before bringing the defender to Spain in last summer’s transfer window.

-3. Gareth Bale – 23.03 MP/H
+6. Gareth Bale – 23.03 MP/H (37.1 km/h)

 One of the most iconic players in the history of European football remains Gareth Bale, as few will ever forget his stunning performance in the Champions League final as Real Madrid saw off Liverpool in 2018.

-It almost seems remarkable that the winger reached a total speed of 39.9km, which sees him easily rank as the fastest football player in history.
+It almost seems remarkable that the winger reached a total speed of 39.9 km, which sees him easily rank as the fastest football player in history.

-The ever-changing pace, the difference in length of each run and the individual acceleration of each player makes it very difficult to get the actual speed of each player.
+As we mentioned at the start of the article, top speeds are hard to measure when they are on a football pitch.
+The ever-changing pace, the difference in length of each run, and the individual acceleration of each player make it very difficult to get the actual speed of each player.

+But the football world loves stories and records that are smashed to pieces, and with top speeds, it is no different.
 Here are a few examples of unfounded stories that later were disapproved of or simply lacked factual evidence of their truth.

-Arjen Robben- 22.9907 MP/H
+Arjen Robben- 22.9907 MP/H (36.9 km/h)

-It’s difficult to dispute the tale of Arjen Robben’s incredible speed during the 2014 World Cup, where he recorded a jaw-dropping 37 km/h in a 5-1 loss to Spain.
+It’s difficult to dispute the legend of Arjen Robben’s incredible speed during the 2014 World Cup, where he recorded a jaw-dropping 37 km/h in a 5-1 loss to Spain.
 But, Robben himself has hinted at the possibility of the recorded speed being excessive, claiming that it wasn’t truly his top speed.